IT21826740/Flappy-Bird/README.md

 ## Acknowledgments

 - Inspired by the original Flappy Bird game.
-- Thanks to [Your Inspiration/Resources] for tutorials and resources.
+- Thanks to (https://youtu.be/Xw2MEG-FBsE?si=TalZIdNfy_eXbulQ) for tutorials and resources.

 ---